Can married sister make claim in ancestral property after years?

 Answers by Our Lawyers

-- Wife asking for maintenance what should I do
+- Took money for job now refusing what can I do